Gageperrin/it-notes/linux/linux-fundamentals.md

 ### Lesson 11: Managing Time

+System time is set from hardware time at boot, but it is often inaccurate so NTP (Network Time Protocol) synchronizes time with the Internet.

+Commands like `date` and `timedatectl` manage system time. `hwtime` manages hardware time and can synchronize hardware and system time. `hwclock` can be used as well but has been replaced by `timedatectl`.

+Every server involved with NTP are assigned a stratum.
+Servers at stratum 1 are directly connected to atomic time.
+Servers synchronizing with stratum 1 are ranked stratum 2, and so on.
+Stratum 10 is a local NTP server and is therefore not taking part in Internet synchronization.
+Stratum 16 is an error and should not be used.

+An "insane clock" is too far away from current time and NTP will not use it for synchronization.
+These don't apply often anymore because iburst protocol is used to ignore an insane clock.

 ### Lesson 12: Working with Systemd

+`Systemd` manages everything.
+It is the first thing started after booting the Linux kernel.
+It starts processes and can do that in parallel.
+It manages mounts, timers, paths, and much more.
+It is event driven.
+Items managed by `systemd` are called units.
+Default units are in `/usr/lib/systemd/system`.

+Commands:
+* `systemctl -t help` shows unit types
+* `systemctl list-unit-files` lists all isntalled units
+* `systemctl list-units` lists active units
+* `systemctl enable name.service` enables but does not start a service
+* `systemctl start name.service` starts a service
+* `systemctl disable name.service` disables but does not stop a service
+* `systemctl stop name.service`  stops a service
+* `systemctl status name.service` give information about a service
+* `systemctl cat name.service` reads the current unit configuration
+* `systemctl show` shows all available configuration parameters
+* `systemctl edit name.service` allows you to edit service configuration
+* `systemctl daemon-reload` after modifying service configuration to reload the config
+* `systemctl restart name.service` to restart the service with applied changes.

+A target is a group of services.
+Some targets are isolatable to use for a state that the system is in `emergency.target`, `rescue.target`, `multi-user.target`, and `graphical.target`.

+Commands for managing targets:
+* `systemctl list-depedendencies name.target` can be used to show what is included in a target.
+* `systemctl isolate name.target`
+* `systemctl start name.target`
+* `systemctl get-default`
+* `systemctl set-default name.target`

 ### Lesson 13: Process Management

+In Linux, the init process (systemd) starts first and is process 1.

+http and sshd are child processes of systemd.
+Bash is a child process of sshd.
+These dependencies are important because parent processes cannot be killed without endangering child processes.

+A thread is a process within a process allowing multiple operations at the same time.
+This is called a multi-threaded process.

+A job is a process as well that be managed by individual users.
+Jobs are launched from the shell. `Ctrl + Z` can be used to stop a job temporarily. `bg` can continue a job in the background.
+Run `jobs` to get a list of jobs.
+To bring a job from the background to the foreground, run `fg [job #]`.

+`top` is the most important command for process management.
+The load average gives information over the last one, five, and fifteen minutes respectively. `top -u [user]` shows top for a specific user.
+The `>` and `<` keys can be used to sort top by different column categories.
+Press `f` to select other columns. `W` will write the current top display to file to save monitoring display settings for later.

+`ps aux` shows processes as well including if they are run by a kernel process.
+Another way to show processes is `ps -ef` which also shows the parent process ID. `ps fax` is a graphical display for showing the relation between processes.

+`nice` can be used to set a priority for a process, `renice` can be used for an existing process.
+A higher niceness makes the process friendlier.
+To finish processes really fast, give them a high negative value.
+Root privileges are required though for negative nice values. `k` can be used to kill a process from top.

+Kill consists of a sequence of signals. `SIGTERM` is a terminal signal, `SIGKILL` is an aggressive kill signal.
+Use `kill -[signal number] [pid]` to send a signal to a process. `kill -9` is very aggressive and should only be used in emergencies. `kill` without a flag is better for graceful termination. `killall` can be used to kill all processes with the matching name.

 ### Lesson 14: Managing Software

+Software can be delivered in a compressed tar ball that may or may not contain a setup script.
+Source files need to be compiled to run on a specific platform.
+Different compiling utilities historically caused problems for registering software.
+Package manager was introduced to solve this.

+A package is a tar  ball with a script to copy files to the right location and a database to keep track of what is installed.
+Packages focus on the software it wants to install and uses dependencies for related software packages.
+Dependency hell is when there is a seemingly endless series of dependencies that need to be installed.

+Libraries provide common functionality to be used by multiple packages.
+Some libraries are very specific, and others are more generic. `libc` is the C-library that provides all the common functions in the Linux operating system. `ldd` identifies all the libraries used for an entity.

+Software managers were developed to fix dependency problems by working with repositories.
+The software manager analyzes dependencis and tries to fetch the dependencies from their respective repositories.

+`yum` uses repositories that are in `/etc/yum.repos.d`.
+Commands include:
+* `yum install`
+* `yum search`
+* `yum remove`
+* `yum groups list`
+* `yum groups install`
+* `yum provides`
+* `yum history` to undo changes.

+GPG keys keep track of package versioning.

+`apt` is the Ubuntu equivalent to `yum`.

+`rpm` is Red Hat's equivalent but should not be used any more for package installation.
+It is useful for working with the RPM database:
+* `rpm -qf /my/file` to indicate which package a file is from
+* `rpm -ql mypackage` queries the database to list package contents
+* `rpm -qpc mypackage.rpm` lists configuration files in a downloaded package file.
+* `rpm -qp --scripts mypackage.rpm` shows scripts that may be present in a package.

 ### Lesson 15: Scheduling Tasks